Sunderland weather forecast: Bright sunshine but this is when cloud could spoil plans later

-The weather is set to be a mixed bag today, as forecasters predict cloud and sunshine throughout the day.
+The weather is set to be a mixed bag today, as forecasters predict sunshine and cloud throughout the day.

 What will the weather be like this morning in Sunderland?

-This morning will see mostly bright and uninterrrupted sunshine, with small periods of cloud between 11am and 12pm.
-The temperature will reach its peak 9C by 12pm.
+This morning will be mostly bright, with sunshine throughout the morning.
+The temperature will climb during the morning, reaching 8C by 12pm.

 What will the weather be like this afternoon in Sunderland?